0x9900/SA818/README.md

 It is possible to specify a different CTCSS or DCS code for transmit and receive by separating the two codes by a comma (no spaces).
 For example, `--ctcss 100,88.5` will set the CTCSS 100Hz for transmit and 88.5Hz for receive.

+> [!NOTE]
+> It is also possible to specify CTCSS or DCS on transmit or receive only.
+For example, `--ctcss 100,None` will set the CTCSS 100Hz for transmit only (nothing for receive).

 ## Usage

 This program has for sections: